Network Flow Log Audit with Cilium + CLS

 Log Format

-Each exported line is a JSON object containing the full network flow log.
-Below is a formatted sample log entry — a curl Pod in the test namespace sending an HTTP request to an nginx Pod:
+Each line of the exported log is a JSON object containing complete network flow log information.
+Below is a sample log (formatted) — a curl Pod in the test namespace making an HTTP request to an nginx Pod:

 {